abelsonlive/hiR/updateGuide.md

     ftp -u ftp://cran.r-projects.org/incoming/ rpckg_0.1.targz
     ```

-8. OR: locate the ``rpckg.Rcheck`` folder in the package's parent directory,
+8. Locate the ``rpckg.Rcheck`` folder in the package's parent directory,
    open this folder, move ``rpckg.pdf`` and ``rpckg-ex.pdf`` into ``rpckg`` or ``inst``,
    and overwite if they exist there already.